Homomesy in products of three chains and multidimensional recombination: Rowmotion and promotion background

 \section{Rowmotion and promotion background}

-We begin by recalling some definitions regarding posets, rowmotion, and promotion. \begin{definition} A \textit{poset} $P$ is a set with a binary relation, denoted $\le$, that is reflexive, antisymmetric, and transitive.
+We begin by recalling definitions regarding posets, rowmotion, and promotion. \begin{definition} A \textit{poset} $P$ is a set with a binary relation, denoted $\le$, that is reflexive, weakly antisymmetric, and transitive.
 Given $e,f \in P$, $f$ \emph{covers} $e$ if $e<f$ and there is no element $x\in P$ such that $e<x<f$.
-A subset $I$ of $P$ is called an \textit{order ideal} if for any $t \in I$ and $s \le t$ in $P$, then $s \in I$.
-Let $J(P)$ denote the set of order ideals of $P$. \end{definition}
+A subset $I$ of $P$ is called an \textit{order ideal} if for any $t \in I$ and $s \le t$ in $P$, $s \in I$.
+Let $J(P)$ denote the set of order ideals of $P$.
+A subset $F$ of $P$ is called an \emph{order filter} if for any $t \in F$ and $s \ge t$ in $P$, $s \in F$. \end{definition}